renbot-bio/opendatahandbook/guide/en/following-up/index.md

 In addition to things like press releases, announcements on your website, and so on, you may consider:

--   Contacting prominent organisations or individuals who work/are interested in this area
+-   Contacting prominent organisations or individuals who work/are interested in this area.
--   Contacting relevant mailing lists or social networking groups
+-   Contacting relevant mailing lists or social networking groups.
--   Directly contacting prospective users who you know may be interested in this data
+-   Directly contacting prospective users who you know may be interested in this data.

 ### Understanding your audience